 In his role as Freenome’s Chief Scientific Officer, Jimmy is responsible for scientific strategy, research operations, and growing the company’s world-class scientific team.
 He brings a proven record of translating cutting-edge research into commercial success, with a focus on the development and launch of blood-based assays for cancer monitoring and detection of molecular residual disease.

-Prior to joining the private sector, as Chief Scientific Officer for Oncology at Natera, the global genomic diagnostics company, Dr. Lin led the intramural clinical genomics program at the National Cancer Institute at the National Institutes of Health.
+Prior to joining the private sector, as Chief Scientific Officer for Oncology at Natera, the global genomic diagnostics company, Jimmy led the intramural clinical genomics program at the National Cancer Institute at the National Institutes of Health.
 At Johns Hopkins and Washington University in St Louis, he spearheaded the computational analyses of the first-ever exome sequencing studies in multiple cancer types.